gracelang/language/standardPrelude/standard.md

     into(existing:Collection⟦T⟧) -> Collection⟦T⟧
     // adds my elements to existing, and returns existing.

-    sorted -> List⟦T⟧
+    sorted -> Enumerable⟦T⟧
-    // returns a new List containing all of my elements, but sorted by their < and == operations.
+    // returns a new Enumerable containing all of my elements, but sorted by their < and == operations.

-    sortedBy(sortBlock:Block2⟦T, T, Number⟧) -> Sequence⟦T⟧
+    sortedBy(sortBlock:Block2⟦T, T, Number⟧) -> Enumerable⟦T⟧
     // returns a new List containing all of my elements, but sorted according to the ordering
-    // established by sortBlock, which should return -1 if its first argument is less than its second
+    // established by sortBlock, which should return -1 if its first argument is less than its
-    //  argument, 0 if they are equal, and +1 otherwise.
+    // second argument, 0 if they are equal, and +1 otherwise.
 }
 ```